‘sAdhana in Advaita’ – 4/6:

 Wherever we have pots, pans, cups, plates etc. made of clay, there necessarily is ‘clay’.
 But we pay attention to the form and function.
 We don’t see the substance clay.
 That is the crux of the problem.
 The form and function overshadow the substance.
 Consequently, we fail to notice the substance.

 We do not require any practice or effort to see the pot or the pan or the other forms and the function that goes with each shape.
 The form is useful for our transaction – we can get water with the pot or heat things in the pan.
-The substance clay by itself cannot be put to use in the transaction.
+The substance clay by itself, without any ‘form,’ cannot be put to use in the transaction.
 We have a vested interest in the transaction.
 Hence, we are unable to give up our attachment to the form.
 Our spouse, our kids, family, assets, properties, expertise are ‘forms’ similar to the pots and pans.
 We stay attached to them because of their functional value.
 All of this is in way of illustration.
 Let us extend this analysis to that which is actually being talked about.

 True relinquishment is to abandon the thought associated with the form.
 This ‘giving up’ has to happen in the mind.
 It demands that we have to keep our sight focused only on the Universal (the substrate / substance) and not the form.
 That is the supreme practice we have to get into.
 Instead of mentally abandoning what has to be abandoned, some people desert their house, family and responsibilities and take up renunciation in an Ashram.

 One does not need to run away from the house or family nor should we be attached to them.
 What we have to drop is the ‘particular’ component in them.
 We should be focused only on the Universal component within them.
 Know the Universal component, sat and cit, in all.
 Realize that the Beingness appears as different forms.
 Then our mind begins to notice the Beingness.
-One can still see the particulars also once this clear understanding firms up.

 If one notices only the particulars without being aware of the Universal, what appears will be the samsAra. samsAra binds us.
 We will be continuously seeing the forms alone and get entrapped in our dealings with them.
 We have to learn to notice the Universal.
 One need not be overanxious or overambitious to do so.
 It has to be cultivated slowly.

 For example, we may consider the Universal to be space-like, spread all over, permeating all.
-With that understanding, we may practice seeing the stars, the moon, the earth, various countries on the earth as wide spread space.
+With that understanding, we may practice seeing the stars, the moon, the earth, various countries on the earth as widely spread space.
 Each and every one of them may be seen as a form of space.
 We should learn to view in the same way the cities, houses, traffic and even the body.
 Once we see that all are space-like and are in space, we will obtain the Knowledge of the space.
 It is called as the “Knowledge of the Substratum.”

 We know the Substratum, but we have forgotten It.
-Remembering It back again is called ‘pratyabhijna’ (recognition).
+Remembering It back again is called ‘pratyabhijna’ (re – cognition).
 When we start looking at things from the position of pratyabhijna, we see the expansive space being present inside as well as outside.
 Our thoughts will arise from the stance of the Beingness, the Knowledge of the Substratum (jnAnastithi).
 The life-force, the body, the mind, the senses etc. will appear to be the reflections in the ‘thoughts’ arising out of the Knowledge of the Substratum.
 When the particulars are viewed while holding on to the position of Beingness, the particulars will begin to fade out.

-[mithyAtmA is the sense of ‘me-ness.’ gauNAtmA is the sense of ‘mine-ness.’
+[Note: mithyAtmA is the sense of ‘me-ness.’ gauNAtmA is the sense of ‘mine-ness.’
 These terms predate Shankara.
 They appear in the shloka-s quoted by Shankara himself at the end of his commentary on 1.1.4, brahmasutrA-s.]

-The name given to the ‘dissolution’ of both the mithyAtmA and gauNAtmA is “pravilApana” (melting).
-[Shankara uses this term, for example, at 1.3.14, kaTha when he writes: एवं पुरुषे आत्मनि सर्वं प्रविलाप्य नामरूपकर्मत्रयं … meaning “Having thus melted (pravilApya) into the puruSha, the Atman, all the three, i.e. name, form and karma, …]
+[Shankara uses this term, for example, at 1.3.14, kaTha when he writes: एवं पुरुषे आत्मनि सर्वं प्रविलाप्य नामरूपकर्मत्रयं … meaning “Having thus deliquesced (pravilApya) into the puruSha, the Atman, all the three, viz, name, form and karma, …]

 (To Continue ….
 Part – 5/6)